vsoch/gridtest/paper/paper.md

 ### 2. Capturing Metrics

-How long does your function take when you provide parameter X as one value, versus another?
-By way of allowing you to specify one or more metrics alongside tests, you can easily capture metrics (Python decorators to your functions to test) to output in an interactive report.
-For example, if we write a test that runs a machine learning algorithm across a grid of datasets and algorithms, we can easily add a metric to record the time that each takes, and save this result to a file.
+How long does a function take to run when provided parameter X as one value, versus another?
+By way of allowing the user to specify one or more metrics alongside tests, they can easily capture metrics (Python decorators to functions to test) to output in an interactive report.
+For example, if the user writes a test that runs a machine learning algorithm across a grid of datasets and algorithms, they can easily add a metric to record the time that each takes, and save this result to a file.
 GridTest provides a standard set of [decorators](https://vsoch.github.io/gridtest/tutorials/decorators/index.html) for ease of use, and the user is also free to write their own functions to collect